Azure-Samples/active-directory-dotnet-webapi-getting-started/README.md

 app.UseJwtBearerAuthentication(options);
    ```

-   This code in startup.cs configures JWT Bearer Authentication for all routes

-2. In ClaimsController.cs:
+2. This code in ClaimsController.cs sends the claims in the token back to the caller:
    ```
 //We have one action method for returning the claims from the current token. public class ClaimsController : Controller